GuillaumeHaben/MetricExtractor/README.md

 ### Usage

-- Set `projectPath` in `src/main/java/Main.java` to the Java project you wish to analyze.
+- Set `projectPath` in `src/main/java/base.Main.java` to the Java project you wish to analyze.
-- Run `Main.java`
+- Run `base.Main.java`

 ### Work in Progress

 - [ ] Explore control flow further until invoked method is no longer in the (a?) test class.
 - [ ] Test your code
 - [ ] Refactor code
-- [x] Add Search by list of methods
+- [x] Add base.Search by list of methods
 - [x] Add Depth of Inheritance metric

 ### Miscellaneous